The U.S. economy shrank last quarter. Is a recession next?

 What is the risk of a recession in 2022?

-Most economists say the odds of a recession this year are given the underlying strength of the U.S. economy.
+Most economists say the odds of a recession are low this year given the underlying strength of the U.S. economy.
 Consumers are spending, businesses are hiring and wages are growing.
+The labor market also remains in good shape.
+Credit rating agency Fitch forecast that the U.S. will have recovered all of the jobs lost during the COVID-19 pandemic by the third quarter of 2022.

+"Hawaii and Louisiana are the only states to not have recovered at least 70% of all jobs lost during the pandemic," the firm said Monday in a research note.

 While acknowledging that consumer fears of a recession "are worrying," Kathy Bostjancic, chief U.S. economist at Oxford Economics, told CBS MoneyWatch in an email that "for now they continue to spend."